morgandival/till-counter/README.md

 - [x] Denomination counts based on amounts entered
 - [x] Separation of denomination fields into their own child components
 - [x] Better handling and display of invalid values
-- [ ] Alternative currencies???
+- [x] Alternative currencies!!!
+(AUD, NZD, USD)

 ## Lessons Learned:

-React states are tricky, but it is good to keep in mind that changing the state doesn't force a re-render of the components.
+React states are tricky, but it is good to keep in mind that changing the state doesn't immediately force a re-render of the components.

 Also, passing props between parent and child components is not as difficult as it looks, so long as the types match up.

+Lifting states up is also a fairly straight forward process, again keeping in mind the types.

-It is a good idea to keep in mind when dealing with currency to work with integers and divide when necessary
+It is a good idea to keep in mind when dealing with currency to work with integers and divide when necessary.